 A quasi-state of exception operates under Hungarian legislation, entitled “state of crisis due to mass migration”.
-The state of crisis can be ordered by a government decree, on the joint initiative of the Immigration and Asylum Office (IAO) and the Police, for a maximum of 6 months to certain counties or the entirety of the country.
-Once in effect, among others, the Hungarian Defence Forces is tasked with the armed protection of the border and with the assistance of the police forces in handling issues related to migration.
-The state of crisis due to mass migration has been in effect in the two counties bordering Serbia (Bács-Kiskun and Csongrád) since 15 September 2015, in the four counties bordering Croatia, Slovenia and Austria (Baranya, Somogy, Vas, Zala) since 18 September 2015.
+The state of crisis can be ordered by a government decree, on the joint initiative of the National Directorate-General for Aliens Policing (NDGAP) and the Police, for a maximum of 6 months to certain counties or the entirety of the country.
+Once in effect, among others, the Hungarian Defence Forces are tasked with the armed protection of the border and with the assistance of the police forces in handling issues related to migration.
+The state of crisis due to mass migration has been in effect in the two counties bordering Serbia (Bács-Kiskun and Csongrád) since 15 September 2015, and in the four counties bordering Croatia, Slovenia and Austria (Baranya, Somogy, Vas, Zala) since 18 September 2015.
 On 9 March 2016, the state of crisis was extended to the entire territory of Hungary.
-This has been extended five times since then and is currently in effect until 9 March 2019.
+This has been extended ten times since then and is currently in effect until 7 September 2021.

 During this state of crisis, special rules apply to third-country nationals unlawfully entering and/or staying in Hungary and to those seeking asylum, including:

-The asylum procedure starts with assessment of whether a person falls under a Dublin procedure.
-If this is not the case, the IAO proceeds with an examination of whether the application is inadmissible or whether it should be decided in accelerated procedure.
+The asylum procedure in Hungary starts with the submission of an application for asylum in person before the determining authority.
+The NDGAP first assesses whether a person falls under a Dublin procedure.
+If this is not the case, the NDGAP proceeds with an examination of whether the application is inadmissible or whether it should be decided in an accelerated procedure.
 The decision on this shall be made within 15 days.
-If the application is not inadmissible and it will not be decided in accelerated procedure, the IAO has to make a decision on the merits within 60 days.
+If the application is not inadmissible and it will not be decided in an accelerated procedure, the NDGAP has to decide on the merits within 60 days.

 Inadmissibility: An application is declared inadmissible if somebody (a) is an EU citizen; (b) has protection status from another EU Member state; (c) has refugee status in a third country and this country is willing to readmit the applicant; (d) submits a subsequent application and there are no new circumstances or facts; (e) has travelled through a safe third country; and (f) the applicant arrived through a country where he or she is not exposed to persecution or to serious harm, or in the country through which the applicant arrived to Hungary an adequate level of protection is available.